 Printing, Photocopying, and Scanning

-Printing and Photocopies are available at a cost of $0.25 per page.
+Printing and Photocopies are available at a cost of $0.25 per page for black & white and $0.50 for colour.
 Double-sided printing is available.

 Scanning is available for free at the Library, however, direct to email service is unavailable.
 Items can be saved to a USB stick for transfer to a computer.
 Printing from your personal laptop is done in the same fashion.
 A USB stick is available at the front desk for in-library use.

 The Library has two computers specifically for children in the Juvenile area of the library.
 Both contain a wealth of fun and educational games.

 The Early Literacy Station computer that is for use by younger children has no access to the internet.